DigitalPublishingToolkit/PL-Manual-2016-2017/md/book.md

 SCREAM! design sprints are the basic unit of progress.
 The design sprint is a "timeboxed" effort; that is, it is restricted to a specific duration.
 The design sprint process is similar to Sprints in an agile development cycle such as in SCRUM; they incorporate the same principles of learning early.
 In addition to the three main rituals in the agile Sprint (planning, review, retrospective), SCREAM!
 Sprints characterize themselves with the addition of the Translate session in the middle of the sprint and the focus on design methods during the Sprint Planning.
 The SCREAM! design sprints in the PublishingLab programme have an average duration of three weeks.

 ### <span id="rituals">Rituals</span>
-At the MediaLAB we use specific ‘rituals’ during each sprint.
+At the PublishingLab we use specific ‘rituals’ during each sprint.
 Each sprint starts with an ideation and planning session, has a mid-sprint translation session, and ends with a sprint review meeting and retrospective.
-During a sprint, the team has daily stand up meetings.
+During a sprint, the team has stand up meetings.

 <img class="noshadow bigdiagram" src="imgs/figure2.svg" />

 <p class="caption">Figure 2.
 MediaLAB Amsterdam Design Process (source: Manual MediaLAB Design Process 2014).</p>

-<span class="numeral">1</span> Daily Stand-Up Meetings
+<span class="numeral">1</span> Stand-Up Meetings

-The daily standup meeting takes place at the same time and place of every working day.
+The standup meeting takes place at the same time and place of every working day.
 Held (first thing) in the morning, it helps set the context for the coming day's work.
 These standup meetings are strictly time-boxed to 15 minutes and all team members actually standup instead of sitting down.
 This keeps the discussion brisk but relevant.

 The daily standup meeting is not used as a problem-solving or issue resolution meeting.
 Issues raised are taken offline and usually dealt with immediately after the meeting.
 During the daily standup, each team member answers the following three questions:eam member answers the following three questions: